maxpetul/C3X/README.md

    - "Disables Diseases From Flood Plains" tech flag hardcoded to tech #8 (off by default)
   #### Engine Extensions
    - Adjustable minimum city distance
-   - Option to limit railroad movement
+   - Option to limit railroad movement, as in Civ 4 or by converting them to fast roads
    - Removed unit limit
    - Removed city improvement limit
+   - Option to limit how many units can share each tile
    - Enable free improvements from small wonders
    - Option to share visibility among all human players in a hotseat game
    - Option to prevent autoraze and razing by players